turingschool-examples/futbol/README.md

 ## Function

-This program allows user to run data from a fictional soccer league to analyze team performance for specific seasons and across seasons.
+This program allows the user to run data from a fictional soccer league to analyze team performance for specific seasons and across seasons.

 Using the runner file, the user can calculate any of the following statistics by running stat_tracker.name_of_method.
 For example, running stat_tracker.highest_scoring_visitor would return to you "FC Dallas", showing they had the highest average score per game across all seasons when they are away.